Jose01000111/rhel9-internal-webserver/README.md

 |------------------------------------|
 | I archived the accumulated web server logs into a compressed tarball stored in `/tmp` for easier management and transfer.
 To prevent log accumulation from filling disk space, I set up a monthly cron job using the `find` command to delete log files older than 30 days, automating log maintenance. |

+### 🛠️ I archive the logs directory into a compressed tarball.
+### 🛠️ I schedule a monthly cleanup to delete logs older than 30 days.

 📸 **Deliverables**:
 🟠 Output of `tar -tzf /tmp/devlogs.tar.gz`
 🟠 Cron job configuration